 El Calafate (kah-lah-fah-tay) is a town in southern Patagonia, Argentina.
 By plane, it’s three hours south of Buenos Aires – or in my case, a four hour delay at the Jorge Newbery Airport, followed by a three hour flight.

 But delays have their advantages.
 I was travelling by myself.
-I’d been in a dorm of the Calafate Hostel (described accurately by Lonely Planet as a ‘log cabin on steroids’) for 30 seconds when this guy walked in:
+I’d been in a dorm of the Calafate Hostel (described accurately by Lonely Planet as a ‘log cabin on steroids’) for 30 seconds when a 25-year-old blond smiling guy walked in:

 ‘I’m Robert,’ he said in his Dutch accent.
 He’d already had dinner, ‘but while you eat, I’ll have a drink with you if you want’.